c0m4r/okrutnik/README.md

 ## 💸 Funding

-If you found this script helpful, please consider [making donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a charity on my behalf.
+If you found this script helpful, please consider [making a donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a charity on my behalf.
 Thank you.

 ## 📜 License